A series of nine books by Helen Cresswell, in the style of frantic comedy. Written for children, but entertaining for adults, too.

 Mrs. Bagthorpe: Mother of the family.
 She is also "Stella Bright", advice columnist, and as such solves problems for hundreds of British housewives.
 She tries to be the problem solver-cum-peacemaker in her own home, but it's an impossible task.

 William: The eldest son.
 He, Tess, and Rosie take after their father, as far as being competitive and argumentative go.
 William has a number of strings to his bow (Mrs. Bagthorpes' phrase), including tennis, amateur radio, and drumming.
 He will sometimes fill in for Mr. Bagthorpe when cynical remarks need to be made.

 Tess: The eldest daughter.
-Specializes in French, Danish, Judo, and playing the Oboe.
+Specializes in French, Danish, Judo, photography, and playing the Oboe.
 She also has a strong tendency to use long words when short ones will do.

 Jack: AKA Ordinary Jack.
 Tends to be at the center of the stories, although often more text is devoted to the exploits of Mr. Bagthorpe, Grandma, or Daisy.
 He has no strings to his bow, although he has tried to fake it.
 He also tends to stay out of arguments, or at least stick to the facts and avoid shouting.
 He is the owner of Zero, and spends much of his time with him.